 Let’s not make this too complicated.
 A lead magnet is something that attracts leads to your business (like a magnet), hence the name.
 There isn’t one designated format you have to use for your lead magnet, but some popular examples are whitepapers, case studies, workbooks, checklists, templates, or coupons.
 Another great format for lead magnets that is gaining popularity is the quiz.
+I use Interact for mine and have been able to see a 38.5% conversion rating!
 All of these are examples of valuable tools that your audience can opt into (or obtain) by providing you their email address.
 You get a new subscriber, they get an awesome thing for free(ish) – everybody wins.

 How do you create a lead magnet?